Skip to content

 req = SessionExecuteRequest(command="cat test.txt")

-result = workspace.process.execute_session_command(session_id, req)
+result = sandbox.process.execute_session_command(session_id, req)

 print(result.output) # Prints: Hello